Case Studies

 Results

-• Luminous worked with 10 “super users” within Utility co. business and trained them up to support the rest of Utility co., post implementation
+• Adele worked with 10 “super users” within Utility co. business and trained them up to support the rest of Utility co., post implementation

-• Luminous designed all the training for the roll out, including documentation, demo CD’s, look-up cards, support network and designed all the PR material, including posters, balloons, webcasts, the internal website and support collateral
+• All the training for the roll out, including documentation, demo CD’s, look-up cards, support network and designed all the PR material, including posters, balloons, webcasts, the internal website and support collateral was designed

-• Luminous worked with the PR department and project team in-house to promote the new product internally prior to rollout and did all the pre-launch change management workshops
+• Adele worked with the PR department and project team in-house to promote the new product internally prior to rollout and did all the pre-launch change management workshops

-• Luminous trained 500 users.
+• 500 users in the United Kingdom were trained.
 95% of the feedback was either ‘exceptional’ or ‘extremely good’

-• Luminous trained up two trainers within Utility co. business to take over
+• Adele trained up two trainers within Utility co. business to take over

 • Software co. reported that for the first two weeks after implementation, they had zero support calls which for them was completely unheard of in an implementation of this magnitude.
 The support overheads on the Utility co. project post implementation of that version of the product is still below all other projects combined

-• Within two months of implementation, the configuration administrator reported back: “users have told me that this is the best product they have at Utility co. and they are demanding rollout to the other divisions within the company”
+• Within two months of implementation, the configuration administrator reported back: “users reported that this is the best product they have at Utility co. and they are demanding rollout to the other divisions within the company”

 Background